George W. Bush On ‘Ellen’: New Interview Shows Americans Embracing Bush

 Bush also discussed religion with Ellen DeGeneres and insisted that he was a proponent of “free religion,” saying that it doesn’t matter who you worship or even if you worship at all.
 He said that you are an American regardless of your personal beliefs and that this is the foundation that the United States was built on.

 With Donald Trump praising Putin, Ellen also asked George W. Bush what he personally thought of the Russian president.
-As it turns out, Bush is not overly fond of Putin, explaining that Putin “dissed” his favorite dog Barney, as USA Today reported.
+As it turns out, Bush is not overly fond of Putin, explaining that Putin “dissed” his favorite dog, Barney, as USA Today reported.

 “Putin kind of dissed him.
 He looked at him like, ‘You think that’s a dog?’
 A year later Putin said, ‘Would you like to meet my dog?’
 Laura and I were with Putin in this dacha outside of Moscow and she said, ‘Ya I’d like to meet him,’ and out comes a giant hound kind of loping across the yard, and Putin looks at me and says, ‘Bigger, stronger, and faster than Barney.'”